 Measurable Learning Outcome Method of Measurement How data are collected Interpretation of Findings Action Plan/Use of Results Learning Outcome 1: The BIS student will demonstrate knowledge in three academic disciplines.
 Measure 1: minimum grade of C (C- in chemistry) required to pass BIS grade requirements.
 Measure 1: BIS Department secretary and Director monitors students' grades.
 Students not receiving Cs or better are informed in writing they need to retake the course and pass with a C minimum.
 Measure 1: This practice has resulted in enforcing minimum grade standards in BIS academic areas.
 Measure 1: No changes needed at this time.
-Measure 2: Use of Measure 2: BIS Measure 2: This Measure 2: disciplinary knowledge is assessed with Director works with capstone committee faculty to score this knowledge on practice has resulted in higher integration of academic core knowledge in Capstone Scoring Rubric language was modified slightly to help
+Measure 2: Use of disciplinary Measure 2: BIS Director works with Measure 2: This practice has resulted Measure 2: Capstone Scoring knowledge is assessed with capstone committee faculty to score this knowledge on in higher integration of academic core knowledge in Rubric language was modified slightly to help